The continuous-time frog model can spread arbitrarily fast: Introduction

 In this paper we give a positive answer to this question.
 Moreover, we show that in fact for distributions $\mu$ with very heavy tails the set of sites visited by active particles becomes infinite in a finite time.
 A precise formulation is given in Theorem \ref{short thm}.

 \begin{thm} There exists a distribution $\mu$ such that the time

 is a.s. finite. \end{thm}

 We prove Theorem \ref{short thm} in Section \ref{Sec2}.
 In fact, in Section \ref{Sec2} we work with a more general model with time between the jumps of random walks following an arbitrary distribution rather than the unit exponential.
+Remark \ref{rmk waylay} gives an example of an explicit condition on $\mu$ ensuring that $\tau < \infty$ a.s.

 The speed of growth of stochastic particle systems has been an active field of research for about least half a century as the first studies go back at least to the seventies, see e.g. \cite{Big76}.
 The superlinear speed for a branching random walk with polynomial tails was demonstrated in \cite{Dur83}.
 The exact speed for the a branching random walk satisfying an exponential moment condition is given in \cite{Big95, Big97}; further results and references can be found in \cite{Big_branching_out}.
 More recently the spread rate and the maximal displacement of modified versions of the model came under investigation.
 A dispersion kernel with tails heavier than exponential but lighter than polynomial is treated in \cite{Gan00}; the spread of the branching random walk with certain restrictions is the subject of \cite{BM14, trunc_and_crop}; in \cite{FZ12, Mal15} the process evolves in a random environment.
+An explosion is a phenomenon known to take place in first-passage percolation models if a node can have sufficiently many neighbors \cite{CD16, ExplFpp}.

+In \cite{frogL} conditions ensuring linear or superlinear spread rate of the continuous-time frog model are given.
+It turns out that whether the spread is linear or superlinear depends roughly speaking on certain logarithmic moments of $\mu$.
+The model in \cite{Junge20} is a continuous-time frog model with $m \in \N$ particles per site and a modified activation mechanism.
+Specifically, when a site belonging to a critical bond percolation cluster is visited for the first time, the sleeping particles (if there are any) on the entire cluster are activated.
+Thus, many sites can be woken up simultaneously, and even though there is a fixed number of particles per site, an explosion can occur when the activated clusters are sufficiently large.
+In \cite[Theorem 1]{Junge20} the explosion is discussed on $\Z^2 $ and a $d$-ary tree; see also \cite[Theorem 3]{Junge20}.

 In continuous-space settings we mention a model of growing sets introduced in \cite{Dei03} whose speed of growth is further studied in \cite{GM08}, and the spatial birth process \cite{shapenodeath}.
 The linear growth for a discrete-space two-type particle model is established in \cite{KesS05}, see also \cite{KesS08}.
 The model in \cite{KesS05} is similar to the frog model, however, unlike in the frog model, particles of both types can move.
-We also mention here the first passage percolation as a stochastic growth model.
-There is an enormous amount of literature on the subject, and we refer to a recent survey \cite{ADH15} for results and references.
+Further discussion takes place in \cite{KRS12}.